Opinion Exchange Dynamics: Related Literature

 \section{Related Literature}

 It is impossible to cover the huge body of work related to information exchange in networks.
 We will cite some relevant papers at each section.
-However, some general comments apply to the economics literature: \begin{itemize} \item It is well accepted that many of the papers in the area have serious mathematical mistakes either in statements or in proofs.
-From our experience it is better to check all details in papers carefully to see what they prove and if the proofs are correct. \item Since the focus in economics is often more about the justification of the model and the interpretation of the results, many papers discuss very small variants of the same model using essentially the same proofs. \item For mathematicians who are used to models coming from natural sciences, the models in the economics literature will often look as very rough approximation and the conclusions drawn in terms of real life networks unjustified.
+Mathematicians reading the economics literature may benefit from keeping the following two comments in mind: \begin{itemize} \item The focus in economics is not the mathematics, but the economics, and in particular the justification of the model and the interpretation of the results.
+Thus important papers may contain little or no new mathematics.
+Of course, many papers do contain interesting mathematics. \item For mathematicians who are used to models coming from natural sciences, the models in the economics literature will often look like very rough approximation and the conclusions drawn in terms of real life networks unjustified.
 Our view is that the models have very limited implication towards real life and can serve as most as allegories.
-We refer the readers who are interested in this point to Rubinstein's book "Economic Fables"~\cite{Rubinstein:12}.
+We refer the readers who are interested in this point to Rubinstein's book ``Economic Fables''~\cite{Rubinstein:12}. \end{itemize}